Search in medicinals

 Properties: Acrid; warm.

-Channel entry: spleen and stomach channels.
+Channel entry: Spleen and stomach channels.

 - Transforms dampness and moves qì: Spleen-stomach qì stagnation with dampness encumbering spleen-earth.